 Missoni by Kenneth Anger

 I did have another Ludwig post planned for today but that’s been set aside for a different kind of fabulosity following the news that Kenneth Anger has made a new film.
 Italian fashion house Missoni commissioned Anger to make a short promo for their Fall/Winter collection and you can see the delirious results in high-resolution here.
-The film features Missoni family members peering out from among the layered moons and stars while the titles are by Arthur magazine’s Psychedelic Healing Visions Correspondent, Alia Penner.
+The film features Missoni family members peering out from among the layered moons and stars, with titles by Arthur magazine’s Psychedelic Healing Visions Correspondent, Alia Penner.

 Anger—a hyperactive octogenarian who loves working in the wee hours of the night and at dawn using sophisticated instruments such as the RED digital camera that has the characteristics of a classic 35 mm camera—flew in from Los Angeles to film the campaign in Sumirago that involved all the members of the great Missoni family.
 They are the stars of this campaign that was conceived as a series of superimposed and overlapping portraits.
 (More.)